LoulouiseBipBip/FCCAnalyses/examples/FCChh/ttZ_differential/lepton_eff/BDT/README.md

 You can now:
 - Apply the BDT score optimal cut in `histmaker.py` using `computeBDTScores`.
 - Run `histmaker.py` with your newly defined objects.
-⚠️ You also need to manually add the XGBoost path in key4hep in the `histmaker.py`, same as before check your the release you use.
+⚠️ You also need to manually add the XGBoost path in key4hep in the `histmaker.py`, same as before, check the release you use.
 ---